ErpNetDocs/tech/advanced/concepts/object-relational-mapping.md

   - First name
   - Last name

-If we look at the objects, they will have the following attributes:
+### If you look at the objects, they'll have the following attributes:

 - Party
   - Parent rty